-SofTech Compared to a Common Static Air wheelchair Cushion
+SofTech Wheelchair Cushion Compared to a Common Static Air Wheelchair Cushion

 There are two types of wheelchair cushions, static and dynamic.
 Static wheelchair cushions include foam, air inflated, gel and combinations of these materials.
 You simply sit on these static cushions and that’s it.
 There is no further benefit derived from the static cushion and the pressure applied to the posterior is constant.
 Remember, constant pressure is the leading cause of pressure sores.
 The fact is that a static wheelchair cushion requires you to lift yourself up to relieve pressure.
 Static wheelchair cushions lack personalized customization and the ability to treat pressure sores.

 The Aquila SofTech custom wheelchair cushion is different.
 A dynamic cushion, the SofTech automatically changes pressure distribution which is similar to doing a pressure lift.
 Changing pressure distribution is essential in order to avoid pressure ulcers.
 Additionally, we are able to customize the SofTech such that pressure ulcer locations are offloaded full time which facilitates the healing while you are sitting.

 Below is a comparison of the SofTech to a common static air cushion.